dtarudji/SOA12cUpgrade/soacs200.md

 - Enter the connection details to the DBCS instance for the data source.

-    The database name, host name and port are obtained from the pre-configured DBCS instance (SOACSDBStudent`X`) where `X` is the alloted student number.
+    The database name, host name and port are obtained from the pre-configured DBaaS instance .
 Please refer to the details provided to you at the time of workshop for filling the Database information.

     - **Database Name:** Per details shared